Main R&D areas

 The Department of Foreign Languages concentrates on two large research areas.
 The first area is the linguistic research – pragmatics, translation, lexicology and sociolinguistics.
 The second important area is the teaching methodology for English for Specific Purposes.
 Thus, the mentioned research fields influence significantly the pedagogical activities, which are closely connected with the research areas.

 Mgr.
-Miroslav Kotásek, Ph.D. loosely continues in research in the field of literary science.
-In his articles, he concentrates on specifics and distinctions between scientific and literary texts and their simultaneous interconnection in science fiction literature.
+Miroslav Kotásek, Ph.D., loosely continues in research in the field of literary science.
+In his articles he focuses on the specifics and differences of scientific and literary texts and their interconnection in science fiction literature.

 Mgr.
 Ing.
-Eva Ellederová, Ph.D. carried out design-based research of an English for specific purposes coursebook at the Department of Foreign Languages.
-The twofold yield of her design-based research resulted in the coursebook for the subject English for IT and design principles that contribute to the development of theories of English for specific purposes coursebooks design.
+Eva Ellederová, Ph.D., carried out design-based research of her own ESP coursebook.
+The twofold yield of her design-based research resulted in the creation of a coursebook for the subject English for IT and design principles that contribute to the development of theories of English for specific purposes coursebooks design.
 Currently, she is doing research on information technology students’ spoken language and speaking skills.